-The five Nexus Network Partnership Projects will advance understanding of the food- energy- water- environment interactions and support actions to improve their sustainability.
+Five Nexus Network Partnership grants were awarded to research groups aiming to advance understanding of food-energy-water-environment interactions and support actions to improve their sustainability.

-£500,000 of funding from the Nexus Network with additional funds from the ESRC Global Challenges Fund will allow researchers to build research collaboration in locations across both the UK and Africa.
+A total of £500,000 of funding from the Nexus Network, along with additional support from the ESRC Global Challenges Fund, allowed the groups to build research collaborations in locations across both the UK and Africa.

 Improving Organic Resource Use in Rural Ethiopia

-This will provide a model for application of transdisciplinary Nexus thinking to improve policy design.
-The project will also show how integrated biophysical, economic and social science data collection can be used to better capture household adaptation; a challenge that has been recognized by the World Bank.
+This project will provide a model for applying transdisciplinary Nexus thinking to improve policy design.
+It also shows how integrated biophysical, economic and social science data collection can be used to better capture household adaptation; a challenge that has been recognized by the World Bank.

 Biomass Fuel at the Nexus: Policy Lessons from Bottom-Up Perspectives in Urban Ghana

-This project will demonstrate the utility of a bottom-up nexus approach for clean energy policies targeting biomass fuel users and producers.
-To achieve this, social scientists leading the team will work in partnership with physical scientists and stakeholders to investigate how urban households and charcoal producers in Ghana experience, envision and manage the nexus between energy, food, waste and the environment and to develop and disseminate the implications of this bottom-up understanding for national/international policies.
+This project demonstrates the utility of a bottom-up nexus approach for clean energy policies targeting biomass fuel users and producers.
+Social scientists led the team of physical scientists and stakeholders to investigate how urban households and charcoal producers in Ghana experience, envision and manage the nexus between energy, food, waste and the environment and to develop and disseminate the implications of this bottom-up understanding for national/international policies.

 Understanding the land-water-food nexus in Elgeyo-Marakwet, north-west Kenya

-The Land-Water-Food Nexus in Kenya project, led by Professor Henrietta Moore, University College London, draws together interdisciplinary experts, policy makers, and local community members to explore the land-water-food nexus in north-west Kenya.
+This project draws together interdisciplinary experts, policymakers, and local community members to explore the land-water-food nexus in north-west Kenya.